Samiksha0108/GIT_COCO-GenerativeImage2TextModel/README.md

 # Introduction
-This report presents the instruction to install and run the code for the project ""
+This report presents the instruction to install and run the code for the project.

 # Installation
     -Install [azfuse](https://github.com/microsoft/azfuse).
 The tool is used to automatically download the data.
 The configuration of AzFuse has already been in this repo.